ruthpohrp/tp/docs/UserGuide.md

 ***
 ### Help Commands
-Listed below are the commands if you're stuck on how to use DukePro(f).
+Listed below are the commands you can use to guide you in case you're stuck.

 ### 5.14 Viewing help : `help`
 Opens a pop-up window with a link to DukePro(f)'s user guide.